 Jump For JOYnts – Visit website

-New Zealand green lipped mussels (Super Snout is a popular brand)
+New Zealand green lipped mussels (Super Snouts is a popular brand)

 Laser therapy (at vet’s office or in the home)